The Road to Success

 Recognising the growth of corporate business and education in the Greater Western Sydney region, Murrays expanded by opening an operation in Seven Hills to service the growing western suburbs.

-With over 52 years of working hard, Murrays is recognised in the coach industry as a leader.
-Ron employs more than 400 staff across the country, has 8 depots and operation centres, a 24/7 National Control Centre, 10 sales offices and shopfronts, and over 200 vehicles in the fleet.
+With over 53 years of working hard, Murrays is recognised in the coach industry as a leader.
+Ron employs more than 400 staff across the country, has 9 depots and operation centres, a 24/7 National Control Centre, 10 sales offices and shopfronts, and over 200 vehicles in the fleet.
+In November 2019 the express route network is expanding with daily services into Melbourne from Sydney & Canberra.
 This Australian icon continues on the road to success with Ron Murray still driving its success.